Skip to main content

 For men with clinically low testosterone, TRT is a foundational intervention.
 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate.
 This approach is designed to restore serum testosterone to a healthy physiological range.

 To maintain testicular function and mitigate potential side effects, TRT is often paired with Gonadorelin, which stimulates the body’s own production of luteinizing hormone (LH), and an aromatase inhibitor like Anastrozole, which controls the conversion of testosterone to estrogen.
-By restoring testosterone levels, this protocol can improve and increase the time spent in restorative deep sleep.
+By restoring testosterone levels, this protocol can improve sleep efficiency and increase the time spent in restorative deep sleep.

 Hormone Therapy for Women